autosapien/CarND-Vehicle-Detection/README.md

 scaled_X = scaler.transform(X)
 ```

-It is important to note that when detecting cars we need to again use the same normalized to get the right predictions.
+It is important to note that when detecting cars we need to again use the same normalized vector with the features in the correct order to get the right predictions.

 The scaler need not be computed on everytime the detection is done.
 Once the input set and feature vector are finalized the scalar can be saved to disk and reloaded when needed